Abirpothi

 5. Connection with Nature

-Biophilic design offers an essential link to nature in urban areas.
+Biophilic design concept offers an essential link to nature in urban areas.
 People feel more linked to the outdoors when natural materials are prioritised, spaces that mirror natural habitats are created, and people feel more at balance and tranquillity even in the middle of an urban setting.
 This link is especially important in settings where there may not be easy access to the natural world.
 All things considered, biophilic design improves lives by promoting constructed settings that are more aesthetically beautiful, sustainable, and healthy.

 Leave a Comment